MultiSafepay/docs/content/checkout/fastcheckout-shipping-options-request.md

 # Request

-The HTTP method of the shipping options request depends on whether you set `payment_options.notification_method` to `POST` (recommended) or `GET` when you create an order.
+The HTTP method of the shipping options request depends on whether you set `payment_options.notification_method` to `POST` (recommended) or `GET` when you created the order.

 See Recipe – [Create a FastCheckout page](/recipes/create-a-fastcheckout-page) > Step 1.
 Create an order.